cwi-nl/sen-symposium/Call for Contributions/index.md

 Submission of talk proposals: April 22, 23:59 (CET).

 Notification: April 29.

 We look forward to seeing you at the SEN symposium!
+-->

+### Important Dates

+Submission of talk proposals: TBD

+Notification: TBD

+We look forward to seeing you at the SEN symposium!